EECS/IT 746: Database Systems (Fall 2020) Prerequisites and Expected Audience.

 Week 16: Monday December 7

-Regular attendance is essential for success in this course
+Attendance expectation.
+Regular attendance is essential for

-one-letter grade reduction in the final course grade, which will
+absences will result in a one-letter grade reduction in the

 Students who miss class without a valid excuse are responsible